 The game of tetris has a very large state space.
 We will use a linear function approximator with the standard set of 22 features.
 A function computing them from a board configuration is provided (tetris\standard\22\features.m).
 Our resulting value function approximation for a board configuration b is of the form $V(b) = \theta^{\top} \phi(b)$ .
-As this function approximation ignores the current block, we are going to use a slightly altered Bellman equation:
+As this function approximation ignores the current block k, we are going to use a slightly altered Bellman equation:

-$$\begin{split} V(b) &= \frac{1}{K} \sum{k=1}^K V(b,k) \\ V(b,k) &= \max_a R(b'(b,k,a)) + \gamma V(b'(b,k,a)) \end{split}$$ where k = 1, ..., K indexes over the different blocks, V(b, k) is the value of board configuration b with current block k, a indexes over all possible actions (the product space of 4 rotations and 10 translations), and b' is the next board configuration achieved when starting from b with block k and taking action a.
+$$\begin{split} V(b) &= \frac{1}{K}\sum{k=1}^{K}V(b,k)\\ V(b,k) &= \max{a}R(b'(b,k,a)) + \gamma V(b'(b,k,a)) \end{split}$$ where k = 1, ..., K indexes over the different blocks, V(b, k) is the value of board configuration b with current block k, a indexes over all possible actions (the product space of 4 rotations and 10 translations), and b' is the next board configuration achieved when starting from b with block k and taking action a.

 - (a) Write out the approximate linear program you obtain with this new formulation. - (b) Implement the approximate linear programming (ALP) approach.
 Per the constraint sampling: your starter file loads a log of a couple of games I played.
-Investigate how well the ALP approach works as a function of the number of constraints being sampled (when subsampling, it would be most natural to subsample equally spaced, maximizing the diversity of board configurations), As your evaluation metric for each of the settings, run the resulting policy (i.e, the greedy policy w.r.t. the found value function) 20 times and report the mean and standard error of the number of blocks placed.
-To make your comparisons more meaningful, compare on the same 20 sequences of blocks. - (c) Discuss performance as a function of the choice of discount factor.
-Same evaluation metric as above.
+Investigate how well the

+ALP approach works as a function of the number of constraints being sampled (when subsampling, it would be most natural to subsample equally spaced, maximizing the diversity of board configurations), As your evaluation metric for each of the settings, run the resulting policy (i.e, the greedy policy w.r.t. the found value function) 20 times and report the mean and standard error of the number of blocks placed.
+To make your comparisons more meaningful, compare on the same 20 sequences of blocks.